ianaroot/kitout/readme.md

     kitout-create-unit local my-unit

-The appropriate unit files will be generated for you and you'll be dropped into `/usr/local/opt/kitout/units-local/my-unit`.
+The appropriate unit files will be generated for you at `/usr/local/opt/kitout/units-local/my-unit`.

 Units have four files (that kitout cares about):